 Adopting Hybrid Cloud

 In a report published in October 2013, Gartner has predicted that almost half of large enterprises will be engaged in a combined, public/private cloud operation, often described as “hybrid” cloud computing, four years from now.
 As per this report, the opposition to public cloud, which looms large in many enterprise IT surveys, will fall away in the near future, at least for limited hybrid operations.
+Overall the idea of adopting hybrid cloud is increasing the demand for hybrid cloud services providers across Industries.

 In the initial days, large enterprises typically opted for private cloud models because of security, data-privacy, and control concerns.
 Leveraging existing infrastructure investment, along with the Needs to utilize their existing datacenters, was also played a major role in private cloud adoption in these large enterprises.
 On the other hand small and medium enterprises always have been more open to public cloud uses and have fuelled the growth of public cloud services.
 Now we’re beginning to see enterprises make the transition — augmenting private cloud adoption with forays into public cloud and hybrid services.

-Hybrid Cloud adoption Drivers
+Hybrid Cloud Services Adoption Drivers

 - Interoperability: Organizations today run heterogeneous application environment – spread over a variety of legacy systems, private and public clouds.
 To manage this kind of complex landscapes, organizations require the flexibility to choose between different cloud services based on the best fit and price for each applications/workloads.
 Most importantly, these applications/workloads need to interoperate well with others.
 A hybrid cloud approach can ensure seamless integration of applications, infrastructures, and services, and thus mitigates operational risk and simplifies management.

-- Vendor independence: Success of initial cloud services providers like AWS, Rackspace, and Microsoft has given the rise of many cloud services vendors.
+- Vendor independence: Success of initial cloud services providers like AWS, Rackspace, and Microsoft has given the rise of many hybrid cloud services vendors.
 Though this has created a highly competitive marketplace which is favourable to organizations in some ways – for instance, keeping the pricing of cloud services in check, it also brings with it a degree of risk.
 We are already experiencing consolidations and could see some of the cloud service providers going out of business in near future.
 To mitigate any risks arising out of any of the two situations, organizations are looking for flexibility to port applications/infrastructures/services between different providers.
 Hybrid cloud model provides this option to enterprises.

 - Data compliance: Compliance to ‘data sovereignty’ has become the single biggest impediment to public cloud adoption in many of the countries.
 In addition, organizations are also facing hindrance in public cloud adoption due industry specific compliance requirements like HIPAA for healthcare and PCI for retail.
 With a hybrid approach, on-premise and legacy applications can be fully integrated with the cloud whilst data is stored locally, within territory, thus enables organizations to leverage the lower cost processing resources of the public cloud yet leverage the private cloud to maintain the sovereignty of data.